mesos/mesos_exporter/README.md

 collected by running the Mesos Exporter on each agent.

-When `-enableMasterState` is true, the master exporter will publish the following additional metrics labeled agent ID:
+When `-enableMasterState` is true, the master exporter will publish the following additional metrics labeled with the agent ID:

 | Metric Name |
 |-------------|